Harrynoqs/vet_clinic/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [ Vet clinic database: add "join table" for visits] <a name="about-project"></a>
+# 📖 [ Vet clinic database: database performance audit] <a name="about-project"></a>

-In this project, I added some many-to-many relationships and wrote more complex queries used them to answer questions.
+In this project I optimized some slow queries in your database.

 ## 🛠 Built With <a name="built-with"></a>